Enabling spatially-resolved mapping of electric activity in operational devices at atomic-resolution

 Device Structures and Materials

-In ELECTRON, I will develop a technique that allows for direct imaging of "brain-like" functions in operational RRAM devices.
+In ELECTRON, I will develop a technique that allows for the direct imaging of "brain-like" functions in operational RRAM devices.
 I aim to achieve operando electron beam-induced current imaging (EBIC) inside a scanning transmission electron microscope (STEM) by using amplifiers to measure electrical currents in a contacted working device exposed to a microscope's electron beam.

 Mapping Electrical Activity